SleepWalker2000/ImageProcess/README.md

 # ImageProcess
-This repository contains some methods for image processing
+This repository contains some projects for image processing